vbmobile/mobile-id-documentation/docs/Features/FaceCapture/FaceCapture_Index.md

         }
     }
     ```

-The **showPreview** parameter is a boolean that when set to true will show the user’s picture after
-taking it.
-You can also apply your app’s colors and fonts to these
-layout solutions, to keep your brand’s image consistent.
-See Custom styles.

 This function is used to acquire a high-resolution selfie with a 9:7 aspect ratio.
 The photo will
 only be taken if the frame conforms to specific parameters that make sure the face is centered and